Slendergo/ROTMG-X34.2.1/README.md

 # Changes
 - Changed the assets to include xml, images and model folders
 - Changed the way embedding assets works, no longer using many .as files and embedding in EmbeddedData.as and AssetLoader.as
+- Changed GameServerConnection.as from its original
+- Changed SocketServer.as from its original

 # Frontend TODO